Patriarch Joseph of Moscow: Patriarchate

 He ordered to publish printed "Instructions" to the priests, lay people and a number of other messages.
 Joseph's period as Patriarch marked an intense publishing activity and the recovery of church thought (Moscow circle Zealots of Piety).
 Religious books published under Joseph, were the last to reflect donikonovskie editorial texts and rituals.
 Therefore, they are highly valued and subsequently were reprinted.

 Inn early 1649 the patriarch Joseph called Church Council, whose members condemned the opponents polyphony when both were committed in different places different parts of the temple worship.
 For example, in one spot read the Six Psalms, in another - kathisma, in the third - the canon or any sung verses.
 However, the initiator of this case was the Metropolitan of Novgorod, Nikon, who in his last years of the patriarch Joseph, great influence in Moscow and managed the affairs of the church.
 Meanwhile, Tsar Alexei Mikhailovich supported his confessor and approved to send him a conciliar act.
 Moreover, he denied the patriarch in the demand to punish Stephen Vonifateva for public reproach swear words of the patriarch and members of the "consecrated the cathedral."

 He died on Maundy Thursday, 15 April 1652, before the arrival in Moscow of the relics of Metropolitan Philip of Moscow.
-Buried in the Moscow Dormition Cathedral next to the tomb of the first patriarch Job, in the place which he pointed out shortly before his death.
+He was buried in the Moscow Dormition Cathedral next to the tomb of the first patriarch Job, in the place which he pointed out shortly before his death.

 After the death of the patriarch Joseph left a large sum of cash, which he gathered, wanting to buy land ownership.
 Testament patriarch Joseph did not leave, and all his savings, according to the king were mainly distributed to monasteries and churches.